cdl-geneseo/geneseo-dictionary/O/Open-relationship.md

 # Open relationship

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Open relationship

 Created by  Unknown User (omh1) on Nov 20, 2012

 (n.)
 A romantic relationship between two people wherein each person is free to have sexual relations with other people. &quot;No, Newt, I don't want an open relationship, we're married.&quot; Horowitz 2012